Past Cases Review 2

 Every parish together with our Cathedral, the diocesan office at Church House and Bishop James’ staff at Bishop’s House is expected and required to take part in this process.

-All Incumbents, will be asked by Bishop James during January to check that:
+All Incumbents have been asked by Bishop James during January to check that:

 - All known instances of concern about the behaviour of living clergy and church officers within their parish(es), both current and non-recent, have been notified to the Diocesan Safeguarding Adviser (DSA), and,